 Your flower bed should look something like this before moving to the next step.

 Notice the level of the dirt is slightly below the lawn area.
 This is to accommodate the rock I’m going to add so that it’s contained and doesn’t spills onto the grass.

-Step 5: Apply weed blocking medium
+Step 5: Apply weed block fabric

 - Starting at one end lay down the roll of weed block and unroll it over the dirt area.